 Your vote is very important.
-I encourage you to vote to ensure that your voice is represented at the meeting, and to play a part in our future.
-The enclosed proxy materials provide important information to assist you with your voting decisions, as well as details regarding how to participate in the Annual Meeting online via live webcast, and instructions to submit your vote.
+We encourage you to vote to ensure that your voice is represented at the meeting, and to play a part in our future.
+The enclosed proxy materials provide important information to assist you with your voting decisions and instructions to submit your vote.